 How much does shipping cost?

-Shipping costs $5.99 per delivery, but is free with your first order.
+Shipping costs $6.99+ per delivery, but is FREE with your first order.

 Are there places where Sun Basket doesn't ship?

-Currently, Sun Basket does not ship to AK, HI, and parts of MT, ND, and NM.
-To make sure they ship to your zip code, start the sign-up process.
+Currently, Sun Basket does not ship its meal kits to AK, HI, and parts of MT, ND, and NM.
+To make sure they serve your zip code, start the sign-up process.

 How do you skip a week of Sun Basket meals?

 Skip a delivery by the Wednesday (Noon PST/3 PM EST) the week before your scheduled delivery.
 Log into your account, go to your schedule and skip weeks you don't wish to receive.

 To cancel your Sun Basket subscription, log-in to your account, navigate to "manage subscription," and fill out the required information.